 He reminds her about the Henshaw murders and surmises it wasn’t infidelity that was the motive rather that when Henshaw seemingly attacked the police officer rather, he was trying to destroy ‘the cheaters His wife Helen tells him it’s nonsense.

-“I believe these spectacle allow the wearer to know the naked absolute truth about anything or anybody”
+“I believe these spectacles allow the wearer to know the naked absolute truth about anything or anybody.”

-He tells her that they’re going out to the old house on Bleaker Road for authentic atmosphere when he reports on van Prinn’s experiment.
-It’s going to be the last chapter of his book called “KNOW THYSELF”
+He tells her that they’re going out to the old house on Bleaker Road for an authentic atmosphere when he reports on van Prinn’s experiment.
+It’s going to be the last chapter of his book called “KNOW THYSELF.”